zama-ai/fhevm/docs/howto/pitfalls.md

 ## Protect access of view functions using reencryptions

-If a view function is using `TFHE.reencrypt` it is mandatory to protect it via the `onlySignedPublicKey` modifier imported from `"fhevm/abstracts/Reencrypt.sol"`.
+If a view function is using `TFHE.reencrypt` it is mandatory to protect its access to not leak confidentiality, for instance this is doable easily via the `onlySignedPublicKey` modifier imported from `"fhevm/abstracts/Reencrypt.sol"`.
 See the example from the [Decrypt page](decrypt.md#handle-private-reencryption).
 Failing to address this allows anyone to reencrypt another person's ciphertext.
 This vulnerability comes from the ability to impersonate any `msg.sender` address during a static call to a view function, as it does not require a signature, unlike transactions.

 # Best practises